How to Detect Inadequate Crawl Space Airflow

 If humidity readings vary significantly between locations, airflow may be uneven.
 Areas farthest from vents often experience higher humidity due to reduced air circulation.
 Comparing humidity patterns across the crawl space helps identify stagnant zones that require further inspection.

-Humidity tracking also supports long-term evaluation.
-If humidity levels remain high despite seasonal changes or basic maintenance, airflow capacity may be insufficient to remove moisture consistently.
-These patterns often align with moisture retention behaviors described in why crawl spaces stay damp, where humidity accumulation occurs even without visible water intrusion.
+Track humidity over several days instead of relying on one reading.
+If humidity remains high despite dry weather, cleared vents, and no obvious standing water, airflow may be failing to remove moisture consistently.
+These patterns often align with moisture retention behaviors described in why crawl spaces stay damp.

 Detecting Temperature Differences That Signal Poor Airflow